fmarino-ipzs/eid-it-wallet-docs/docs/en/issuer-solution.rst

 4. **Relying Party Component to National eID/Wallet Instance**: Authentication interactions that verify the User's identity either through national eID systems (for PID issuance) or by verifying the User's PID (for (Q)EAA issuance).

-5. **Authentic Source Integration to Authentic Sources**: Backend API calls to retrieve verified User data from Authentic Sources.
+5. **PDND e-Services to Authentic Sources**: Backend API calls to retrieve verified User data from Authentic Sources.

 The implementation of these flows and interaction patterns MUST adhere to the security considerations outlined in Section :ref:`pid_eaa_issuance.rst`, including proper handling of tokens, proofs, and cryptographic materials.